 Edmund Rice Education Australia is committed to creating an environment where the safety, wellbeing and participation of all children and young people is paramount.

-In addition to the policies, procedures and the Code of Conduct, EREA is responding proactively to the recommendations of the Royal Commission into Institutional Child Sexual Abuse by developing a set of Child Safe Standards.
+EREA has responded proactively to the recommendations of the Royal Commission into Institutional Responses to Child Sexual Abuse by developing a set of Child Safeguarding Standards.
 These standards further enhance EREA’s commitment to ensuring an ongoing culture of safety, protection and care in all of our schools and entities.

-The EREA Child Safe Standards ensure accountability for the protection and safety of the children and young people under our care.
-All EREA schools and entities are held accountable to the Child Safe Standards and will regularly report to EREA on how these standards are being addressed.
-EREA’s Child Safe Standards are closely aligned to those established by Catholic Professional Standards Limited applicable to all Catholic Church entities throughout Australia, especially those relevant to schools.
+The EREA Child Safeguarding Standards ensure accountability for the protection and safety of the children and young people under our care.
+All EREA schools and entities are held accountable to the Child Safeguarding Standards and will regularly report to EREA on how these standards are being addressed.
+EREA’s Child Safeguarding Standards are closely aligned to those established by Catholic Professional Standards Limited applicable to all Catholic Church entities throughout Australia, especially those relevant to schools.

 If you have concerns relating to the safety and wellbeing of a child or young person in our schools or entities, please contact the Principal in the first instance.